San Miguel De Allende Guanajuato, Mexico Travel Guide

 An older, atmospheric cemetery with unique graves and statues.
 It possesses a quiet, reflective space and interesting photographic opportunities.

-Wander beyond the immediate Centro into quieter residential zones like The Alamo city or Guadalupe.
+Wander beyond the immediate Centro into quieter residential regions such As the Alamo city or Guadalupe.
 Here, local shops, small eateries, and charming street scenes reveal a different city perspective.

 Explore and book attractions, tours, and activities in San Miguel de Allende via GetYourGuide.
-A large variety of experiences is here to improve your trip.
+A wide selection of experiences is here to enrich your trip.

 Secure entry to popular sites and skip the lines by booking tickets in advance.